jpastuszek/httpimagestore/README.md

 }
 ```

-#### API endpoint operations
+### API endpoint image sourcing operations

-Each endpoint can have one or more operation defined that will be performed on request matching that endpoint.
-This operations can be grouped in four groups:

-##### source

 Sourcing will load images into memory for further processing.
 Each image is stored under predefined or user defined name.

-If endpoint HTTP verb is `post` or `put` `input` image will be sourced from request body.
+If endpoint HTTP verb is `post` or `put` then image data will be sourced from request body.
+It can be referenced using `input` name.

-###### file
+#### `source_file`

-By using `file` statement image can be sourced from file system.
+With this statements image can be sourced from file system.

 Arguments:

 1. image name - name under which the sourced image can be referenced

 Options:

 * `root` - file system path under which the images are looked up
-* `path` - name of defined path that will be used to locate the image file
+* `path` - name of predefined path that will be used to locate the image file

 Example: